-Before performing this step, make sure you have installed the VCP driver correctly.
-Connect the Bot'n Roll ONE A+ to the computer using the supplied USB cable.
-At this point, a COM port will be automatically assigned for communication with the robot.
+Before proceeding with this step, ensure you have installed the VCP driver correctly.
+Connect the Bot'n Roll ONE A to your computer using the supplied USB cable.
+At this time, a COM port to communicate with the robot is automatically assigned.

-Open the Arduino IDE, and in the top bar of the window, find a menu where you can choose the Board and the Port.
-Select the board "Arduino Uno".
-The Bot'n Roll ONE A+ will be programmed as if it were an Arduino Uno.
+Open the Arduino IDE, press the "Tools -> Board" option, and select the "Arduino Uno" board.
+Bot'n Roll ONE A will be programmed as if it is an Arduino Uno.